 - What should we stop doing?

 - What should we continue doing?

 BTW, the above list are great questions to ask people outside the Agile/Scrum arena… employees, customers, even family members.

 A word to first time executives and leaders using Scrum and Agile… rework is part of the plan.
 It’s about evolving, improving, and learning.

 If you’re in need of some help with Agile, check out Intertech’s Agile Coaching offerings.
 We can help you accelerate your Agile adoption across your entire organization.

-We also provide the best Scrum training in Minnesota.
+We also provide in Minnesota.
 Become a Certified ScrumMaster!